evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 ?>
 ```

-Meaning that when David hit the page ```password-reset.php``` (Using DNS rebind attack) page we will return him the HTML above that communicate with chat WebSocket and send us the received messages on port 8000.
+Meaning that when David hits the page ```password-reset.php``` (Using DNS rebind attack) page we will return him the HTML above that communicate with chat WebSocket and send us the received messages on port 8000.

 Let's run the DNS rebinding again:
 ```console